gotracksuit/tracksuit-fivetran-connector/README.md

 ## Building and Running the Connector

 Run the build.sh file to install python dependencies in virtual environment.
-(Note: this will set up a virtual environment and install the project dependencies)
 ```bash
 sh build.sh
 ```